 Parenting is a journey full of ups and downs and lots of learning.

 Yes, I’ve lost my sh%t when I wish I hadn’t.

 The reality is, we are all human.

-Having compassion for myself and acknowledging that I am not a perfect parent…no one is a perfect parent.
+Having compassion for myself and acknowledging that I am not a perfect parent is one thing I am working on.

 Make a deposit to the Karma Bank

 crazy unsettled, I take the focus off myself and do something good for someone else.

 This has been a practice of mine for years – way before kids and husband, even.

 I bring coffee to my co-workers, pay for the next person in line at Starbucks, or hide a 5 dollar bill in the eggs at the grocery store.